jj101k/promise-stateful-lazy-loader/README.md

 one run loop (perhaps relevant while iterating) but usually `StatefulPromise.immediate` is more helpful for that kind of purpose.

-You can also set it to `undefined` if you want to come back and call `.activate()` yourself at some point, eg. if there's a very convoluted set of conditions after which calling the loader will be valid.
+You can also set it to `-1` if you want to come back and call `.activate()` yourself at some point, eg. if there's a very convoluted set of conditions after which calling the loader will be valid.